 - 1. Read GENERAL RULES. - 2.
-Only those who have met the requirements of the Small Engine project are eligible to exhibit in this division. - 3.
-An exhibit may enter up to three items in this division, but only one article per class. - 4.
-Record all requested information and securely attach to exhibit along with entry card. - 5.
-Items that have been in use should be cleaned for exhibit. - 6.
-A sheet of operating instructions must be furnished for any exhibit not self-explanatory. - 7.
-Each exhibit must have a scorecard completed and attached securely. - 8.
-All exhibits in this division are limited in size to standard tri-fold display boards (3' x 4') and items may not extend beyond 12" from the back board.
+All exhibits should involve engines smaller than 20 horsepower.
+Engine should contain no fuel in tank or carburetor. - 3.
+Each Small Engines exhibit must include a "4-H Small Engines Information Form," which is available at the Extension Office or at http://smallengines/engtech4ks.com/.
+This form must be attached to the outside of a 10" x 13" manilla envelope.
+For notebooks, display boards, and posters, no additional information is required and no manilla envelope is needed for these exhibits. - 4.
+Items that have been in use should be cleaned for exhibit. - 5.
+A sheet of operating instructions must be included in the packet for any exhibit that is not self-explanatory. - 6.
+All exhibits in this division are limited in size to standard tri-fold display boards (3' x 4') and items may not extend beyond 24" from the back board.
 All displays must be self-standing.

-- Project Area Small Engines - Engineering & Technology Project Areas
+- Project Area Small Engines - Small Engines Scoresheet